-Given we are consumers not scientists, we did not and won’t do any laboratory testing.
+Given that we are consumers, not scientists, we did not do any laboratory testing.

 For those of you who don’t know us: We are full-time travellers who enjoy an active lifestyle.
 We eat a normal balanced diet and sweat lightly to moderately during normal exercise.
 We don’t have any health conditions that make us sweat more or that cause our body odour to be significantly stronger than the average person.

 When we tested our first scent, Hero, for 14 days, each of us applied the Coconut Matter deodorant under the left armpit and our usual deodorant under the right armpit.
 For the following 14 days, we continued applying the Coconut Matter deodorant under the left armpit but left the right armpit without any deodorant.
 After this initial comparison, we each used Coconut Matter deodorant on both armpits.
 And we continued to do so as we tested the other scents.

 Every time, we only applied deodorant in the morning after showering as usual.

 What is our verdict?

 After ten months of using Coconut Matter, our test results are as follows (5/5 – love it; 0/5 – hate it):

 Product Name: Mood deodorants

 Product Description: A zero-waste, zero-bad ingredients deodorant for women and men that actually works.
 The price is higher, but would that stop you from changing to a product that is better for you and for the environment?

 Brand: Coconut Matter